Testamentary trust explained

 What a testamentary trust means in Australia

 A testamentary trust is a trust that is created within your will and comes into effect only after your death.
-Unlike a living trust that operates during your lifetime, this type of arrangement allows you to set conditions for how your estate will be managed and distributed to your beneficiaries.
+Unlike a living trust that operates during a person's lifetime, this type of arrangement allows a person to set conditions for how their estate will be managed and distributed to beneficiaries.

-When you establish a testamentary trust, you use your will to set aside certain assets for specific people, often so they receive the benefits over time rather than as a lump sum.
-This is commonly used when beneficiaries are minors, or when you want to provide ongoing financial management for beneficiaries who may benefit from structured support.
+When a person establishes a testamentary trust, the will is used to set aside certain assets for specific people, often so they receive the benefits over time rather than as a lump sum.
+This is commonly used when beneficiaries are minors, or where ongoing financial management is provided for beneficiaries who may benefit from structured support.

-The trust in a will operates under the terms you set out.
-You can specify who the trustee will be (the person managing the trust), who the beneficiaries are, and what conditions apply to how money or assets are distributed.
+The trust in a will operates under the terms set out in the will.
+A will can specify who the trustee will be (the person managing the trust), who the beneficiaries are, and what conditions apply to how money or assets are distributed.
 A discretionary trust will gives the trustee flexibility to make decisions about distributions based on beneficiaries' needs and circumstances.

 Key points

-• A testamentary trust is created by your will and starts only after you pass away
+• A testamentary trust is created by a will and starts only after a person passes away.

-• You can specify conditions for how assets are managed and distributed
+• Conditions for how assets are managed and distributed can be specified.

 • A discretionary trust will, gives the trustee flexibility in managing distributions